 Each unit of the National Wildlife Refuge System is established to serve a statutory purpose that targets the conservation of native species dependent on its lands and waters.
 All activities on those acres are reviewed for compatibility with this statutory purpose.

 John Heinz National Wildlife Refuge at Tinicum was established for the purposes of preserving, restoring, and developing the natural area known as Tinicum Marsh.
 In addition, the refuge was established to provide environmental education and an opportunity to study nature.
-Today, the refuge leads by example in providing environmental education and recreational programming in Philadelphia and Delaware Counties.
+Today, the refuge leads by example in our community engagement, environmental education and recreational programming, using a community focus as the foundation.

 The Lenape people are the first known inhabitants of the area that is now known as Philadelphia.
 For generations, these indigenous people stewarded the land we know as Tinicum Marsh.
 The Lenape called this land Tennakon Minquas or “islands of the marsh”.
 It was a marshland that spread for more than 5,000 acres across the landscape.
 The Lenape lived off the plentiful bounty of the marshland, fishing, hunting, and gathering in the around the marshes until the mid- 1600’s when European settlers arrived.
 These settlers drained and filled the marshes to provide grazing and farming land.
 Over the years, as the Philadelphia region grew, the marshes continued to disappear.